Wildfire Recovery Programs

 - The Canadian Red Cross also supports community-driven efforts that promote individual and community recovery and resilience through the Community Partnerships Program.
 Applications are open to registered charities, not-for-profit organizations, municipalities, non-governmental organizations, schools and school boards, Indigenous Peoples organizations, and faith-based organizations.

 - The Ministry of Education is providing trauma support through the Safe Schools program to students that require these services in school districts that were impacted by wildfires.

 - Impacted families can also call the Ministry of Children and Family Development toll-free at 1-877-387-7027 to connect with services for children, families and caregivers, including child and youth mental-health services.

 Business Recovery Programs

-- The Province has committed funds to support the replacement of livestock fencing and Crown range infrastructure.
+- The Province has committed $6.2 million to repair or replace Crown range infrastructure and an estimated 100 kilometres of livestock fencing along provincial highways and that was damaged or destroyed by wildfires.
 Learn more about the repair and replacement of livestock fencing.

 Environmental Recovery Programs

 - The Ministry of Forests, Lands, Natural Resource Operations and Rural Development’s (FLNRORD) recovery plans include immediate efforts related to rehabilitation from wildfires and firefighting, such as trail restoration, grass seeding and assessing slopes for stability.
 These and the following recovery efforts are being led through an incident command structure based in the Cariboo: